Cryptophobia/cryptophobia/README.md

 ### Hi there, 👋

-My name is Anton.
+I am Anton.
 I enjoy learning new programming languages and working on creative ways to solve interesting problems.
 I love Linux and open source technologies.

 When I am not head down at work 💻, you can catch me camping 🏕️, hiking 🥾, or reading a book 📚.